stefalda/localized-strings/README.md

     how: "How do you want your egg todajsie?",
     boiledEgg: "Boiled eggsie",
     softBoiledEgg: "Soft-boiled egg",
-    choice: "How to choose the egg"
+    choice: "How to choose the egg",
-  }
+  },
 });
 ```